Extreme Nomads’ Sports and Outdoors Guide to Kalpitiya

 Where to stay in Kalpitiya

-If you visited Kalpitiya as little as 5 years ago, you’ll remember that local accommodation options were fairly scarce.
+If you visited as little as 5 years ago, you’ll remember that the question of where to stay in Kalpitiya returned few easy answers.
 There were a small handful of kite schools that offered their own lodgings, but they were on the expensive side, and there were very few alternatives.

-Fast forward to today, and you’ll find that accommodation options in Kalpitiya have expanded quite a lot.
+Fast forward to today, and you’ll find that finding accommodation in Kalpitiya is much easier.

-If you’re heading this way to kite, the best option is to stay at the kite center’s dedicated accommodation (or, alternatively, one of the neighbouring guesthouses).
+If you’re heading for kitesurfing, the best place to stay in Kalpitiya is at the kite centers’ dedicated accommodation.
 For one cover-all price, you’ll have your own room (or tent.
 Or teepee.
-Or luxury beachfront bungalow).
-You’ll also get wifi access, meals, beach services, and access to club equipment- though the deal varies between each center.
+Or this awesome eco beachfront bungalow.
+You can even stay in a rad converted VW bus).
+By going for these options, you’ll also get wifi access, meals, beach services, and access to club equipment- though the deal varies between each center.

 On the other hand, guesthouses and hotels all offer free, reliable wifi as standard.